 The Center is a not-for-profit healthcare provider established to meet the healthcare needs of area residents.
 The Center provides care to patients who meet certain criteria under its charity care policy without charge or at amounts less than established rates.
 Because the Center does not pursue collection of amounts determined to qualify as charity care, they are not reported as revenue.
 The Center maintains certain records to identify and monitor the level of charity care it provides.
-The amount of direct and indirect costs of providing charity care, provided during the year ended January 31, 2015, amounted to approximately \$2,474,000.
+The amount of direct and indirect costs of providing charity care, provided during the year ended January 31, 2016 and January 31, 2015, amounted to approximately \$2,468,000 and \$2,474,000, respectively.
 Such costs have been determined by applying a ratio of costs to gross charges.